Definition and Examples of Leveraged Loans

 Leveraged loans are provided to borrowers that have high levels of debt and/or low credit ratings.
 Both bank and non-bank lenders can make leveraged loans.
 This type of loan is often used by companies to finance mergers, acquisitions, or leveraged buyouts.
 Leveraged loans play an important role in the economy by enabling essential borrowing for less-qualified borrowers.

-There’s no exact criteria for when a loan is leveraged, and no regulatory agency has specifically defined what type of loan constitutes a leveraged loan.
+There are no exact criteria for when a loan is leveraged, and no regulatory agency has specifically defined what type of loan constitutes a leveraged loan.
 Individual lenders establish their own policy for when a loan is considered leveraged.
 Lenders typically consider the overall risk of each borrower, the cost of the loan, and the amount of debt the borrower has.

-For example, a leveraged loan could be made by a bank to a low-rated corporate borrower whose debt is five times its earning.
+For example, a leveraged loan could be made by a bank to a low-rated corporate borrower whose debt is five times its earnings.
 The leveraged loan may be used to finance the acquisition of another business.

 The leveraged loan market was approximately $1.2 trillion in 2019, according to an FDIC analysis of S&P Leveraged Commentary and Data.